JimboohDev/ZooTycoon/README.md

 you can begin to operate.

 Initial Amount of money: $500,000

 Four types of animals:
 - Tiger
 - Polar Bear
 - Penguin
 - Shark

+After Each day:
+-Earn payoff for each animal
+-Pay feeding cost for each animal
+-Random event occurs
+  -Sickness(a animal dies in your zoo)
+  -Boom(Bonus money earned for each tiger owned) -Baby(Baby is born)
+  -Nothing happens